Inia Te Wiata

-Inia Morehu Tauhia Watene Iarahi Waihurihia Te Wiata MBE (10 June 1915 – 26 June 1971) was a New Zealand Māori bass-baritone opera singer, film actor, whakairo (carver) and artist.
+Inia Morehu Tauhia Watene Iarahi Waihurihia Te Wiata MBE (10 June 1915 – 26 June 1971) was a New Zealand Māori bass-baritone opera singer, film actor, kaiwhakairo (carver) and artist.

 Early life

 Inia Te Wiata was born in Ōtaki, New Zealand, into the Ngāti Raukawa ki te Tonga iwi.
 His father, Watene Te Wiata, died in the 1918 influenza epidemic.
+His mother, Constance Helena Johnson, remarried soon afterwards, and Inia was brought up by Pairoroku and Rakate Rikihana, relatives of his father.

+Early career

-His mother Constance Helena Johnson remarried soon afterwards and Inia was brought up by Pairoroku and Rakate Rikihana, relatives of his father.
-He developed an interest in singing and first performed on stage at the age of 7.
-He attended the Otaki state school and was taught music by Miss Edith Miller.
-After primary school he attended Otaki Māori College.
-At the age of 13 his voice broke and settled into a bass-baritone.
-Afterwards he joined his cousin's quartet, which included Wi Nicholls, Henry Tahiwi and Dan Rikihana.
-Other family members encouraged Te Wiata in his singing – particularly Mrs Mihi Taylor, a member of the Rikihana family.
-She taught both Te Wiata and his cousin to sing duets.
+Te Wiata developed an interest in singing and first performed on stage at the age of seven.
+He attended the Ōtaki state school and was taught music by Miss Edith Miller.
+After primary school, he attended Ōtaki Māori College, and at the age of 13 his voice broke and settled into a bass-baritone.
+Soon after, he joined his cousin's quartet, which included Wi Nicholls, Henry Tahiwi, and Dan Rikihana.
+Other family members encouraged Te Wiata in his singing, particularly Mrs Mihi Taylor, a member of the Rikihana family, who taught both Te Wiata and his cousin to sing duets.

 Te Wiata moved to Tūrangawaewae at Ngāruawāhia in the Waikato region to pursue an interest in Māori carving, whakairo.
 He was taught by Piri Poutapu, and first worked on carvings in the Kawhia Methodist Church and the Te Winika canoe.
 He was employed for three years assisting with the carving of the mantelpiece of Turongo, the house of the Māori King, which opened in 1936.
-During his time in Ngāruawāhia he married Rose Evelyn Friar known as Ivy.
-They had six children Ianui, Kirikowhai, Hinemoana, Gloria, Budgie (who died as a toddler) and Inia jnr.
-He also did seasonal labouring work at the Horotiu Freezing works, near Hamilton.
+During his time in Ngāruawāhia he married Rose Evelyn Friar, known as Ivy.
+They had six children: Ianui, Kirikowhai, Hinemoana, Gloria, Budgie (who died as a toddler), and Inia Junior.
+Te Wiata also did seasonal labouring work at the Horotiu Freezing works, near Hamilton.
 He continued his public singing during this time and was a very active member of the Waiata Māori Choir.
-This choir was organised by the Superintendent of the Methodist Māori Mission, Reverend A. J. Seamer, and it toured all over New Zealand.
+This choir was organised by the Superintendent of the Methodist Māori Mission, Reverend A. J. Seamer, and toured all over New Zealand.
 Te Wiata's work on Turongo prevented him from joining the Choir when they toured Great Britain.

 Te Wiata began to develop a circle of supporters who wished to help him further his singing education.
-Mr Grant of Hamilton, Mr H. D. Caro – the then Mayor of Hamilton, Dame Hilda Ross, Sir Joseph Hannan, Stewart Garland and the conductor Anderson Tyrer were all impressed by his talent.
+Mr Grant of Hamilton, Mr H. D. Caro (the then Mayor of Hamilton), Dame Hilda Ross, Sir Joseph Hannan, Stewart Garland, and the conductor Anderson Tyrer were all impressed by his talent.
 A favourable professional opinion of Te Wiata's voice was acquired from Australian singer Peter Dawson, and Anderson Tyrer was put in charge of arranging Te Wiata's study overseas.
-Fundraising began and a government grant was added to this and, in 1947 Te Wiata left for London for three years study at the Trinity College of Music.
+Thanks to fundraising and a government grant, in 1947 Te Wiata left for London for three years' study at the Trinity College of Music.